dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 }
 ```

-The 3 main parameters each configuration needs is a `request`, `type` and `name`.
-They work as the basic parameters which help VS Code identify how to handle the task configurations you build later on.
+The 3 main parameters each configuration needs are a `request`, `type` and `name`.
+They work as the basic parameters which help VS Code identify how to handle the task configurations you build later.
 For more information on VS Code debugging parameters visit the [VS Code launch attributes](https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes)

 - `type` is related to the language you are trying to run, and depending on the language it might require an extension found in the marketplace, such as the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 - `name` is a unique name for the configuration, used for compound configurations when calling multiple configurations in your project.